Catch the eye of a potential partner with the essential tips for making an online dating profile for expats.

 - Smile!
 Friendly and confident wins hearts, no matter where in the world an expat is from.

 - Lights, camera, action!
-Use an action photo that reflects your interests, e.g. travelling around your foreign country, skiing down the slopes, fishing, painting or anything else.
+Use an action photo that reflects your interests, e.g. traveling around your foreign country, skiing down the slopes, fishing, painting or anything else.

 - Be self(ie)less.
 If you are featuring a few pictures, avoid using too many selfies.
 Include both face shots and full-body shots.